Community FAQ

 Jobs

-- Our wind energy project will create at least 114 permanent, full-time operations and maintenance jobs that will attract skilled workers, such as windsmiths trained in Wyoming, and their families to Carbon County.
+- Our wind energy project will create at least 114 permanent, full-time operations and maintenance jobs that will attract skilled workers, such as wind turbine technicians trained in Wyoming, and their families to Carbon County.
 The wind energy project will also provide opportunities for existing businesses to benefit and to support the development of new businesses.
-This is exactly the type of economic development activity and opportunity that will help keep and bring families to Carbon County.
-Furthermore, since the state shares its sales tax funds with counties based on population, this wind project could help Carbon County gain a bigger piece of the pie by helping increase the population of Carbon County.
-Census data indicates that Wyoming’s overall population grew 14.1% from the 2000 to 2010 census, but Carbon County’s population grew only 1.6%.
+This economic development activity and opportunity will help keep and bring families to Carbon County.
+According to the Wyoming Department of Workforce Services (September 2020 report), wind turbine service technicians in Wyoming earn a median hourly wage of about $25, or about $52,000 annually.

 Regulatory

 - Many regulations and permitting processes do exist for wind projects at a federal, state and county level.
 We are working with several government entities, all with various laws, regulations, guidelines and conditions that we will have to follow while developing this smart energy project.
-Our project, for example, is located on a checkerboard of federal and private land, so the BLM is preparing an Environmental Impact Statement regarding potential impacts on all environmental, cultural, biological and visual resources.
+Our project, for example, is located on a checkerboard of federal and private land, so the BLM has prepared an Environmental Impact Statement regarding potential impacts on all environmental, cultural, biological and visual resources.
 Our detailed Plan of Development covers everything from how the access roads will be constructed to where we'll store gear oil when it needs to be changed to how the site could be dismantled and reclaimed in the future.
-We also will follow the Carbon County permitting process, and we will apply for a permit under the Wyoming Industrial Siting Authority.
+We also followed the Carbon County permitting process and we applied for a permit from the Wyoming Industrial Siting Division.

 - If the wind turbines need to be taken down, our decommissioning plan will cover everything from how the steel turbine towers will be recycled to how the dirt access roads will be restored.
 Such a plan and such a commitment is required under the regulations that apply to our project.
 While we understand that fiberglass blades are not fully recyclable today, there is sure to be continued innovation in blade design and reuse strategies in the next 20-30 years, just like there's been innovation in how other manmade materials have been recycled over the past 20-30 years.
 In the meantime, our plan will provide for how materials that cannot be recycled will be handled.
 For context: This scenario is extremely unlikely to ever occur, but even if we had to crush all of the composite material in all 3,000 wind turbine blades (3 blades per tower) at one time, the resulting waste would equate to, for example, just 1% of Casper’s more than 8 million cubic yards of landfill capacity – which is a capacity of 100 years or more, according to the Casper Area Economic Development Alliance in 2009.